hector2110/precision_play/README.md

-# precision_play
+# Football Outcome Prediction

+## Overview

-This project aims to develop predictive models based on a dataset.
-The models are designed to predict certain outcomes based on input variables.
-The project includes exploratory analysis, data preprocessing, model training, and evaluation.
+This project aims to predict the outcomes of football matches, specifically whether a certain team wins, loses, or draws.
+It involves developing predictive models using a dataset containing various match-related variables.
+The project pipeline includes the following steps:
-Usage

-Run the Exploratory Analysis script (ANALISIS_EXPLORATORIO.ipynb) to explore the dataset and gain insights into its structure and characteristics.
+Exploratory Analysis: Explore the football match dataset to understand its structure, characteristics, and patterns.

+Data Preprocessing: Utilize the faltantes.Rmd script to handle missing values and clean the dataset.

+Model Training: Train predictive models without missing values using the MODELOS_SIN_FALTANTES.ipynb notebook.
+Additionally, models trained with missing values are also considered important for robust analysis and you con train models with missing values using MODELOS_CON_FALTANTES.ipynb.

+Model Evaluation: Assess the performance of the trained models using appropriate evaluation metrics.

+## Usage

+Clone the repository to your local machine.

+Execute the provided scripts and notebooks in the following sequence:

+a.
+ANALISIS_EXPLORATORIO.ipynb: Perform an exploratory analysis of the football match dataset.

-Clean the data using the script faltantes.Rmd to handle missing values.
+b. faltantes.Rmd: Preprocess the data to handle missing values.

-After handling missing values, use the MODELOS_SIN_FALTANTES.ipynb notebook to train predictive models without missing values.
+c.
+MODELOS_SIN_FALTANTES.ipynb: Train predictive models without missing values.

-Optionally, if missing values are not handled, you can use the MODELO_CON_FALTANTES.ipynb notebook to train models without preprocessing missing values.
-However, it's recommended to use the models trained without missing values as they tend to perform better.
+d.
+MODELO_CON_FALTANTES.ipynb: Train models without preprocessing missing values.

-Dependencies
+## Dependencies

 Python 3.x

 Jupyter Notebook

 R (for executing faltantes.Rmd)

-Contributors
+## Contributors

 David Andreu Roqueta
 Vlad Galan Galan
+Rubén Sanchís Hernández
 Martin Ruddy Miguélez
-Rubén Sanchís Hernández
 Héctor García Hernández

-License
+## License

 This project is licensed under the MIT License.